euclio/vim-nocturne/README.md

-#nocturne.vim
+# nocturne.vim

 A dark, high-contrast colorscheme for Vim.

-Nocturne: where your code shines like the moon and your interface fades into the night.
-This is the result of my search for the perfect
-colorscheme: I made my own!

 ![Syntax Groups](sample/groups.png?raw=true)

 This is my personal colorscheme, so colors may change as I see fit.
 That said, I don't anticipate any major changes.

-##Requirements
+## Requirements

 Nocturne works in gvim by default.